sanrodari/clonnit/README.md

 * [ ] Sanitize post url from user input (To avoid xss, etc.)
 * [ ] More test coverage
 * [ ] Front end polishing
+* [ ] Soft deleting for models
+* [ ] Not to use id for urls, use something like https://github.com/norman/friendly_id or some custom solution

 ## User stories